shelleyolivia/learn-tutorials/figment-learn/new-pathways/celo/celo-setup.md

 ---------------------------

 # Set your key

+{% hint style="info" %}
+If you have previously completed a Pathway, you may already have `.env.local`!
+Just add your Celo API key in the appropriate place and remember to save the file _before_ starting the development server.
+{% endhint %}

 Create an `.env.local` file at the root of the directory.
 Copy and paste the contents of the existing `.env.example` into the new file and save it to disk (you could also rename `.env.example` to `.env.local`).